morsed101/CSE_2100_Task/README.md

 1. *User Registration and Login*: User credentials are securely stored in SQLite using Room.
 After registration, users can log in and access their tasks.
 2. *Task Creation and Management*: Users can add tasks with details like due date, priority, and description.
 Tasks can be updated, marked as complete, or deleted.
-3. *Task Reminders and Notifications*: The app sends notifications for tasks due soon, which are managed using WorkManager to ensure reminders are reliable.
-4. *Task History*: Completed tasks are stored in a history section and accessible from the drawer menu.

 ## Build Manual